-- Official grades are released through SAP. - It is prohibited to post a publicly accessible list of grades in any form, either on a board or a web page, regardless of the type of identifier utilized. - Grades become final 30 days after release to the students. - Medical students may appeal grades within 14 days of their posting to the registrar's office.
+- It is prohibited to post a publicly accessible list of grades in any form, either on a board or a web page, regardless of the type of identifier utilized. - Grades become final 30 days after release to the students. - Medical students may appeal grades within 14 days of their posting to the registrar's office.
 After that time, grades will stand as recorded.